pixeldust-project-caf/Documentations/README.md

-# Documentations and Thread Template for The PixelDust Project
+# Documentations & Thread Template for The PixelDust Project

 ## Guidelines
 All the maintainers are requested to follow the guidelines